istio/istio.io/_docs/guides/bookinfo.md

 You can also point your browser to `http://$GATEWAY_URL/productpage` to view the Bookinfo web page.
-If you refresh the page several times, you should see different versions of reviews shown in productpage presented in a round robin style (red stars, black stars, no stars), since we haven't yet used Istio to control the version routing.
+If you refresh the page several times, you should see different versions of reviews shown in productpage, presented in a round robin style (red stars, black stars, no stars), since we haven't yet used Istio to control the version routing.

-You can now use this sample to experiment with Istio traffic routing, fault injection, rate limitting, etc..
+You can now use this sample to experiment with Istio's features for traffic routing, fault injection, rate limitting, etc..
 To proceed, refer to one or more of the [Istio Guides]({{home}}/docs/guides), depending on your interest.
-[Request Routing]({{home}}/docs/guides/request-routing.html) is a good place to start for beginners.
+[Intelligent Routing]({{home}}/docs/guides/intelligent-routing.html) is a good place to start for beginners.

 ## Cleanup

-When you're finished experimenting with the BookInfo sample, you can uninstall and cleanup using the following instructions.
+When you're finished experimenting with the BookInfo sample, you can uninstall and clean it up using the following instructions.

 ### Uninstall from Kubernetes environment